DjangoGirls/tutorial/en/django_orm/README.md

 >>> from blog.models import Post
 ```

-This is simple: we import the model `Post` from `blog.models`.
+We import the model `Post` from `blog.models`.
 Let's try displaying all posts again:

 {% filename %}command-line{% endfilename %}
 ```python